Flight of Poles from the USSR: Soviet occupation of Eastern Poland 1939-1941 and 1944-1946

 During the years 1939-1941, the Soviets sovietized Eastern Poland, killing educated people (Katyn massacre), and deporting hundreds of thousands of people, including women, to Siberia.
-Many of the deported people left the SU with the Anders Army in 1943.
+Many of the deported people left the Soviet Union with the Anders Army in 1943.
 Many of the soldiers and civilians died or never returned to Communist Poland after the war.

-Soviet Union annexed Eastern Poland and expelled the majority of Poles in 1944 and 1945.
+The Soviet Union annexed Eastern Poland and expelled the majority of Poles in 1944 and 1945.
 Poles deported during the years 1939-1941 were transported mostly to Recovered Territories.
-Anti-Nazi fighters were drafted to Polish Communist Army, many of them arrested and deported to Soviet camps, some murdered.
-That started a partisan war between Polish Communists, supported by the Red Army and the NKVD, and Polish underground called Cursed soldiers.
+Anti-Nazi fighters were drafted to the Polish Communist Army, many of them arrested and deported to Soviet camps, some murdered.
+That started a partisan war between Polish Communists, supported by the Red Army and the NKVD, and the Polish underground, called Cursed soldiers.
 The biggest Soviet crime was the murder of about 600 people after the Augustów roundup.

 Notable or future notable Poles who emigrated to Poland: archbishop of Wilno Romuald Jałbrzykowski, mountain climber Wanda Rutkiewicz, astronomer Władysław Dziewulski, philosopher Tadeusz Czeżowski, actor Gustaw Lutkiewicz.
 Future singer Anna German migrated from Russia to Poland because her mother married a Pole.